PLANT 2030 ACADEMY

 Plant assessment, crossing and resistance testing on a variety of crops are only few of the topics covered.

 Scientific illustrations are at the heart of the presentation of research results.
 However, it can be challenging to create figures that are correct, appealing and meaningful.

 The new online course of the PLANT 2030 ACADEMY was dedicated to this topic.

 PLANT 2030 ACADEMY: Support Program for Early Career Plant Scientists

-The PLANT 2030 ACADEMY will foster the professional and personal development of doctoral students and early stage postdocs involved in the funding initiative Plant Breeding Research for the Bioeconomy in the course of three years.
+The PLANT 2030 ACADEMY fosters the professional and personal development of doctoral students and early stage postdocs involved in the funding initiative Plant Breeding Research for the Bioeconomy in the course of three years.
 The aim is to facilitate their qualification and establishment as renowned researchers within the applied plant science community.
 As there are already excellent development measures at universities and research institutes, the activities within the PLANT 2030 ACADEMY are adapted specifically to the needs of plant scientists and complement existing offers.
 Promoting young academics also contributes to the overall success of the research initiative and strengthens the applied plant science network.